 As this attitude is important, we want to know how it can be attained.
-There are some thirty-five rules the practise of which will bring us to this stage; and three processes which have to be gone through, after which we shall have the right attitude.
-There are certain internal signs by which we may know whether or not it has been reached by us; we believe in the truth without any vacillating; we do not have the degree of anger towards any person to the extent that we feel we could never forgive him or be friendly the whole of our lifetime.
+There are some thirty-five rules the practice of which will bring us to this stage; and three processes which have to be gone through, after which we shall have the right attitude.
+There are certain internal signs by which we may know whether or not it has been reached by us; we believe in the truth without any vacillation; we do not have the degree of anger towards any person to the extent that we feel we could never forgive him or be friendly the whole of our lifetime.
 That intensity of anger towards any person does not rise up; it is controlled by the mind.
-Not only anger, but also pride, deceit, and greed.
+Not only anger but also pride, deceit, and greed.

-The following are five inward signs or characteristics of the right attitude of thought towards the universe in which we find ourselves:-
+The following are five inward signs or characteristics of the right attitude of thought towards the universe in which we find ourselves:

-- (1) Not feeling the degree of anger, etc., just mentioned. - (2) A desire to reach the state of everlasting life, or liberation from mundane existence. - (3) The recognition that this continual going on from incarnation to incarnation is not the right state of life; looking upon any embodied state of existence as a misery and one to be got away from. - (4) Compassion towards those who are suffering from any kind of misery.
+- 1. Not feeling the degree of anger, etc., just mentioned. - 2.
+A desire to reach the state of everlasting life, or liberation from mundane existence. - 3.
+The recognition that this continual going on from incarnation to incarnation is not the right state of life; looking upon any embodied state of existence as a misery and one to be got away from. - 4.
+Compassion towards those who are suffering from any kind of misery.
 If the misery is due to the ignorance and foolishness of the individual, then there is still pity for him that he should be thus ignorant.
-(It is the duty of society to lessen the extent of suffering which exists in it.)
+(It is the duty of society to lessen the extent of suffering which exists in it.) - 5.
+The conviction that that only is a true code of rules of life which has been taught by the omniscient, or persons in whom eighteen failings are absent.
+These eighteen failings are given later on.